Answer all the questions

 Topic: Opportunity Cost

-⭐ The real cost of purchasing the tractor includes what could have been done with the resources used to acquire it.
-For example, the money could have been used to hire casual workers who are now unemployed, which is the opportunity cost of buying the tractor.
+The real cost of buying the tractor is not just the money paid for it.
+It's also about what the community could have done with that money instead.
+For example, the money could have been used to hire workers who are now unemployed.
+This is called opportunity cost.

 Explanation: